sarah-antillia/TensorflowEfficientUNet-Image-Segmentation-Augmented-Skin-Cancer/README.md

 <br>
-We use the EfficientNet-Based-UNet Model
+We use the EfficientNet-B0-Based-UNet Model
 <a href="./src/TensorflowEfficientUNet.py">TensorflowEfficientUNet.py</a> for this Skin-Cancer Segmentation.<br>

 Our TensorflowEfficientUNet class is based on the following implementation.<br>